Sliding suffix trees revisited: Preliminaries

-Generally, we only store the last $|W|$ symbols of $T$ to achieve $O(|W|)$ memory, as done in the credit-based approach.
-Thus, any edge whose index-pair contains an index $k<\ell_i$, or in other words any edge with an index-pair corresponding to an occurrence of the edge-label that is no longer entirely inside the window, needs to be updated to a \emph{fresh} index-pair $\langle \ell, r \rangle$ s.t. $[\ell..r] \subseteq [\ell_i..r_i]$.
+In our sliding suffix tree algorithm, only the last $d$ characters of $T$ are explicitly stored to achieve $O(d)$ space efficiency, as done in the credit-based approach by Larsson~\cite{Larsson1996,Larsson1999}.
+Thus, any edge whose index-pair contains an index $k<\ell_i$, or in other words any edge with an index-pair corresponding to an occurrence of the edge-label that is no longer entirely inside the window, needs to be updated to a \emph{fresh} index-pair $\langle \ell, r \rangle$ such that $[\ell..r] \subseteq [\ell_i..r_i]$.
+A {\em leaf pointer} on a suffix tree is defined as a pointer from each internal node to any of its descendant leaves.
+Leaf pointers were originally proposed by Brodnik and Jekovec~\cite{Brodnik2018} for their use in online pattern matching.
+Figure~\ref{fig:LeafPointers} shows configuration examples of leaf pointers.
+Unlike with online suffix trees, maintaining them for a sliding suffix tree is not a trivial task.
+Brodnik and Jekovec~\cite{Brodnik2018} claimed that one can update each leaf pointer in $O(1)$ amortized time per iteration, by extending the credit-based method by Larsson~\cite{Larsson1996,Larsson1999}.

-While Larsson's algorithm performs updates to ensure that all edges remain fresh, Senft's batch-based algorithm works by allowing non-fresh index-pairs to remain usable for a bit longer: Namely, it works by storing the last $2|W|-1$ symbols instead of $|W|$ and the requirement is relaxed so that each edge index-pair $\langle\ell, r\rangle$ only needs to fulfill $[\ell..r] \subseteq (\ell_i-|W|..r_i]$.
-This can then be easily accomplished by reconstructing the suffix tree after every $|W|$ iterations; after each reconstruction, any edge index-interval $\langle\ell, r\rangle$ must fulfill $[\ell..r] \subseteq [\ell_i..r_i]$, so the index-pair will fulfill the relaxed condition up to the iteration before the next reconstruction even without any updates, as $\ell_i$ only increases by up to $|W|-1$ before the next reconstruction.